HB574 Alabama 2010 Session

 - Banks, holding companies, certain transactions not subject to review by Superintendent of Banks, superintendent authorized to declare a bank in default or misconduct, receivers, superintendent approval required prior to company acquiring a bank holding company or state bank, Secs.
 5-5A-44, 5-8A-20, 5-8A-24, 5-13B-4 am'd.

-This bill would allow the Superintendent of Banking to declare a bank in default or misconduct if it appears that the bank may suspend payment of its obligations.
+- Superintendent may declare a bank in default or misconduct if it appears the bank may suspend payment (modifies 5-8A-20).

-This bill would provide that if a receiver is a person other than the Federal Deposit Insurance Corporation, the receiver shall apply for and shall be entitled to an ex parte order confirming his or her appointment as receiver from the receivership court.
+- If a receiver is not the FDIC, the receiver shall apply for and be entitled to an ex parte order confirming appointment from the receivership court (modifies 5-8A-24).

 - Subjects